 Yes!
-We help families of children with special educational needs and disabilities in Wales.
+We help families of children with additional learning needs in Wales.
 We can offer the same support as we do to families in England.
-We can offer help all the way through or at any stage of your child’s needs assessment and ensuring they get a legally-compliant Statement of SEN that meets their needs.
+We can offer help all the way through or at any stage of your child’s needs assessment and ensuring they get a legally-compliant IDP that meets their needs.
 We can also support you if you need to appeal or if you need to make a complaint about education or discrimination.
-We can also check your draft statement for compliance.
+We can also check your draft plan for compliance.

 Just get in touch and see how we can help.